SystemFw/blog/content/staging/paxos-failures.md

-You might be thinking that if one storage server has exploded, then writing to 4 of them and returning success is fine since our model only allows another 3 to fail but remember that in the asynchronous model we cannot reliably distinguish explosions from message loss or delay.
+You might be thinking that if one storage server has exploded, then writing to 4 of them and returning success is fine since our model only allows another 3 to fail, but remember that in the asynchronous model we cannot reliably distinguish explosions from message loss or delay.